Onyx-Protocol/Onyx/docs/protocol/specifications/ca.md

 ### Scalar

 A _scalar_ is an integer in the range from `0` to `L-1` where `L` is the order of [edwards25519](#elliptic-curve-parameters) subgroup.
-Scalars are encoded according to [RFC8032](https://tools.ietf.org/html/rfc8032).
+Scalars are encoded as little-endian 32-byte integers.

 ### Point